realworldocaml/book/en/maps-and-hashtables.md

   |> Command.run
 ```

-If we run this, we'll see that the table based code is about four
+The results, shown below, show the hashtable version to be around four
-times faster than the map-based code.
-This behavior will be larger
+times faster than the map version.
-the more keys are used, since the computational complexity of finding
-elements in and modifying the map is logarithmic in the number of
-keys.

 ```
 bench $ ./map_vs_hash.native -clear-columns name time speedup